OlegDzhuraev/Modifiers/README.md

 #### How to rename already exist modifiers types
 It can look a kinda tricky comparing string type names to, for example, Enum usage, but it is easy with modern IDE.
 You need to:
-1. Replace string type name in all of assets (Prefabs and SO), using your IDE.
-Replace all of the **"OldName"** to the **"NewName"**.
+1. Replace string type name in all assets (Prefabs and SO), using your IDE.
+Replace all the **"OldName"** to the **"NewName"**.
 Note that quotes means strings, so include it in your replace request.
 2. (only if you're using generated constants) rename the **OldName** constant to the **NewName** using your IDE.
 It will replace all code usages.
 3. (fully optional, also only if you're using generated constants) Generate new constants to approve that you renamed all correct.